 The CIP production cycle spans 13 months, beginning in May of each year.
-The organizational units responsible for project initiation submit project description forms (commonly referred to as PDFs) to the WSSC's Finance Office (Budget Division).
-The expenditures, and schedules displayed on each PDF represent the WSSC's best estimate of the cost and the time it will take to plan, design, and construct a project.
-These submittals are comprehensively reviewed with the General Manager/CEO and Senior Staff each June to assess the addition of new projects, changes in cost or scope, criticality, priority, environmental sensitivity, adherence to county growth and public outreach policies, construction schedule changes, and spending affordability considerations.
+The organizational units responsible for project initiation submit project description forms (commonly referred to as PDFs) to the Finance Department (Budget Division).
+The expenditures and schedules displayed on each PDF represent the best estimate of the cost and the time it will take to plan, design, and construct a project.
+These submittals are comprehensively reviewed with the General Manager/CEO and senior staff each June to assess the addition of new projects, changes in cost or scope, criticality, priority, environmental sensitivity, adherence to County growth and public outreach policies, construction schedule changes, and spending affordability considerations.

-Following this comprehensive review, worksessions are conducted by the WSSC Budget Division with the Prince George's and Montgomery County Governments, Maryland-National Capital Park and Planning Commission (M-NCP&PC), and local municipality representatives to solicit their input, and a draft document is presented to the WSSC's Commissioners for their consideration.
+Following this comprehensive review, worksessions are conducted by the Budget Division with the Prince George's and Montgomery County governments, Maryland-National Capital Park and Planning Commission (M-NCP&PC), and local municipality representatives to solicit their input, and a draft document is presented to the Commissioners for their consideration.
 Draft CIP Public Hearing documents are published and distributed each August and the Commissioners' host public hearings in each County in September.
-The hearings are advertised in a major newspaper circulated in Prince George's and Montgomery Counties, through our webpage and social media, and special notices are sent to the Prince George's and Montgomery Counties' State Senators and Delegates, County Executives, County Council members and County Government staff.
-In addition, a notice is included with each water bill mailed to WSSC customers throughout the months of June, July, and August inviting them to participate in the public hearings.
-After considering all relevant comments, the Commissioners approve the Proposed CIP document for transmittal to both county governments before October 1, in accordance with state law.
+The hearings are advertised in a major newspaper circulated in Prince George's and Montgomery Counties, through our webpage and social media, and special notices are sent to the Prince George's and Montgomery Counties' State Senators and Delegates, County Executives, County Council members, and County government staff.
+In addition, a notice is included with each water bill mailed to customers throughout the months of June, July, and August inviting them to participate in the public hearings.
+After considering all relevant comments, the Commissioners approve the Proposed CIP document and authorize transmittal to both County governments before October I, in accordance with State law.

-After January of the following year, the Prince George's and Montgomery County Executives transmit their recommendations to their respective Councils.
+After January of the following year, the Prince George's and Montgomery County Executives transmit their recommendations to their respective County Councils.
 Each County Council conducts separate public hearings and worksessions to consider additional modifications to the Proposed CIP.
 On or before May 15th, the County Councils meet jointly to agree on required changes, and on or before June 1st each year, enact formal resolutions identifying project modifications and approving the addition of new projects.
-The WSSC then adopts these changes and additions before the beginning of the new fiscal year on July 1.
-If the Councils do not jointly agree on changes by June 1, under law, the CIP is approved as proposed by the WSSC.
+WSSC Water then adopts these changes and additions before the beginning of the new fiscal year on July 1.
+If the Councils do not jointly agree on changes by June 1, under law, the CIP is approved as proposed.